hostettler/blog/_posts/2019-02-27-microservice-architecture-part-2.markdown

 The instrument service is special as it connects to the message broker (Kafka) to send messages that will be read later on by the valuation service.

 The other microservices : valuation-service and regulatory-service are more of the same.

+{% include success.html content="Kudos, you completed the tour of the microservice sample.
+Next chapter dives into a bit of theory." %}